gravitational/workshop/gravity101.md

 ### Exploring the Cluster Image

 Transfer the image we’ve just built to a future-cluster node, `node-1`.

-_Note: If you’re taking this session as a part of Gravitational-provided training, your cluster nodes should have installer tarball pre-downloaded._

 Just to reiterate, the cluster image is a ~1.5GB tarball that contains everything needed to install a Kubernetes cluster from scratch: